COVESA/vissr/client/client-1.0/Javascript/README.md

 - Set requests do not lead to an update with the provided value.<br>

 The available clients are:<br>
-- httpclient.html              // uses the HTTP protocol to communicate with the W3C VISS v2 server.
+- httpclient.html              // uses the HTTP protocol to communicate with the VISS server.
 Payload encoding not invoked.<br>
-- wsclient_uncompressed.html   // uses the Websocket protocol to communicate with the W3C VISS v2 server.
+- wsclient.html   // uses the Websocket protocol to communicate with the VISS server.
 Payload encoding not invoked.<br>
-- wsclient_compressed.html   // uses the Websocket protocol to communicate with the W3C VISS v2 server.
-Payload encoding invoked.<br>
+- wsclient_protoencode.html   // uses the Websocket protocol to communicate with the VISS server.
+Protobuf payload encoding invoked.<br>
 - agtclient.html   // uses the Websocket protocol to communicate with the Access Grant server.<br>
 - atclient.html   // uses the Websocket protocol to communicate with the Access token server.<br>

 The appclient_commands.txt file contains some example payloads that a client may use.
-Depending on the VSS tree used by the W3C VISS v2 server, the paths used in the examples may not address existing nodes in the tree.
+Depending on the VSS tree used by the VISS server, the paths used in the examples may not address existing nodes in the tree.

 ## Build instructions: